Showing posts with label Motiejunas. Show all posts

 He became a long-time contributor to and distributor of the Melbourne press.
 He worked for some time for the printing house of Teviskės Aidai, the Melbourne-based Lithuanian Catholic newspaper.

-For more than 20 years, Napoleonas ran a bookshop in Melbourne’s Lithuanian House.
+For more than 20 years, Napoleonas ran a bookshop in the hall adjacent to the church adopted by the Lithuanians, that of St John the Evangelist on Victoria Parade, East Melbourne.
 He distributed thousands of Lithuanian publications, hundreds of plaques and Lithuanian signs.
 He supported Lithuanian activities and the parish with the profits from these sales.

 When Lithuanian organisations were being established, Napoleonas was active everywhere.
 He was a founding member of the Melbourne Lithuanian Club, held various positions in the board of Kariau Ramové (the Lithuanian branch of Australia’s Returned Services League) and was briefly its chairman.
 He was also a frequent member of the Australian Lithuanian Community National Council, as well as the founder of the Blaivininkų Draugia (Temperance Society) and an active member of the Christian Democrats club.